MarinaKorniychuk/record-bookings/README.md

 # record-bookings

-A script to transfer records from Bnova spreadsheet to Google Sheets.
+A PyQT desktop application to record profits and expenses to Google spreadsheet.

 ## Installation